decretist/Dissertation/Chapter4/chapter4.md

-"performance", and describes a process through which a text is transformed by the application of a series of deformances to generate a "paratext".[@samuels_deformance_1999] The paratext is different from the original text, but defined by the deformances through which it was generated from it and can be analyzed for otherwise unavailable insights into the original text.
+"performance", and describes a process through which a text is transformed by the application of a series of deformances to generate a "paratext".[@samuels_deformance_1999] The paratext is different from the original text, but is defined by the deformances through which it is generated from the original.
+The classic example of deformance in a literary context is reversing the order of lines in a poem.
+The paratext can be analyzed for otherwise unavailable insights into the original text.

 The method for producing the text samples used in this project